rickymac68/CIPs/CPS-?/README.md

         * We should model our democracy after the one which nature has perfected over the course of millions of years
     * **Abstracting bee democracy functions and applying these to Cardano governance**
       * Each DRep must solicit for delegation on each and every proposal using an online document (a solicitation) which explains their position and which also locks their vote.
+      * The mechanism is an on-chain transaction with a signed vote and the hash of an immutable webpage
       * The DRep's vote is cast and embedded in the solicitation with their digital signature.
       * The DRep's vote can not be changed once the solicitation has been published so delegators know what they are getting
-      * Delegators delegate to the DRep's solicitation rather than to the DRep directly
+      * Delegators delegate ADA to the DRep's solicitation rather than to the DRep directly
       * Delegators may change their delegation at any time before the final tally
-      * Delegators may not vote directly, rather Delegators may register as a DRep and then delegate to their own solicitation if they wish and then vote on that.
+      * Delegators may not vote directly, rather Delegators may register as a DRep and then delegate ADA to their own solicitation if they wish and then vote on that.
       * This structure ensures that:
         * Delegators have lots of good information to make their decisions
-        * Delegators are deliberately casting their delegation for a given proposal
+        * Delegators are deliberately casting their delegation of ADA for a given proposal
         * Uninformed delegators don't delegate
         * Uninformed DReps don't vote
         * Delegators know in advance, before delegation, how DReps voted and why
         * DReps must explain their reasoning on every proposal
         * A body of literature remains so future generations will understand how we came to our decisions and what they should consider before making changes
         * DReps can remain anonymous, building reputations only on their body of solicitations which all have the same signature.
-      * In bee democracy there is a race to consensus which prevents a market for votes from emerging - Bees can't sell their votes
+      * In bee democracy there is a race to consensus which prevents a market for delegation from emerging - Bees can't sell their delegation
-        * A race to consensus is not possible in Cardano democracy because too many votes in a short amount of time will jam the system
+        * A race to consensus is not possible in Cardano democracy because too many votes or delegations in a short amount of time will jam the system
-        * So other methods must be employed to make votes more costly to buy then they are worth.
+        * So other methods must be employed to make delegation of ADA more costly to buy then simply buying ADA at market rate.
-          * Block the ability to read the total number of votes delegated to a DRep's solicitation while voting is in progress.
+          * Block the ability to read the total amount of ADA delegated to a DRep's solicitation while voting is in progress.
-            * This makes it impossible to calculate the vote tally until the election is over
+            * This makes it impossible to calculate the ADA tally until the election is over
-            * This will help prevent a voting market from emerging during an election by making it difficult to determine the value of a vote
+            * This will help prevent a delegation market from emerging during an election by making it difficult to determine how much ADA delegation is required pass a proposal
             * This may necessitate voting on a sidechain which has the required properties
-          * Block the ability of anyone except the delegator from seeing which solicitation an individual delegated to
+          * Block the ability of anyone except the delegator from seeing to which solicitation an individual has delegated
-            * This will help prevent a voting market from emerging during an election by making it difficult to determine the value of a vote
+            * This will help prevent a delegation market from emerging during an election by making it difficult to determine the how much ADA is needed to pass a proposal
-            * Prevents a voting market from forming because it would not be easy for DReps to know where to send ADA in exchange for delegation
+            * Prevents a delegation market from forming because it would not be easy (cost effective) for DReps to know where to send ADA in exchange for delegation after the election
+            * Prevents automating a delegation market with smart contracts
             * Allows proof that an election is not rigged
-            * Protects voter from reprisal by current a regime
+            * Protects delegator from reprisal by current a regime
             * This may necessitate voting on a sidechain which has the required properties
       * CC, DRep, and SPO votes to remain transparent by virtue of the solicitation process which forces all to explain their votes and leave a body of information so that future generations will understand why those decisions were made
-      * Code to enforce that DReps commit their vote in a signed solicitation for delegation prior to tally with no ability to reverse position or abstain which gives delegators sufficient time to verify that DReps are voting as expected
+      * Code to enforce that DReps commit their vote in a signed solicitation for delegation prior to tally with no ability to change the vote which gives delegators sufficient time to verify that DReps are voting as expected and gives delegators time to read and understand the solicitations prior to delegation
+      * Code to enforce that delegation of ADA to a solicitation must come from a wallet and never from a smart contract
+        * This is to prevent trustless renting of ADA via smart contract for use as delegation in an election
+        * In other words to rent out ADA for use as delegation, the renter will be forced to give up custody
       * Provide a forum (perhaps right here) for all DRep solicitations for delegation.

 **Conclusion:**
 * The process of evolution has solved many engineering problems .
 Perhaps we should take a look at how nature to implements democracy
+* [Follow this link](https://forum.cardano.org/t/modeling-cardano-governance-on-a-version-of-democracy-which-evolved-over-millions-of-years/117109?u=johnshearing) for a full discussion of Bee Democracy on the Cardano Forum

 ### #13: IGCO - initial governance coin offering